-At 31 March 2021, the only financial instrument of the Company carried at fair value was unlisted fund investment of approximately HK\$432,000.
-The instrument was measured at fair value on a recurring basis and its fair value measurement falls into Level 3 of the fair value hierarchy described above.
+At 31 March 2023, the financial instruments of the Company carried at fair value were U.S. Treasury Bills of approximately HK\$6,610,000.
+The financial instruments were measured at fair value on a recurring basis and their fair value measurement falls into Level 2 of the fair value hierarchy described above.
+The fair values of U.S. Treasury Bills are determined by using broker quotes.